luloxi/evolution-DAO/README.md

 Run `yarn create-proposal` to see a `proposalCard` appear in the homepage according to `createProposal.js` script in the `packages/hardhat/scripts` folder.

+To create additional voters, just start a private window on [http://localhost:3000/](http://localhost:3000/) and a new burner wallet will be associated with that window.

-Navigate to the Debug Contracts tab and you should see a smart contract displayed called `Khazi`.
+Navigate to the Debug Contracts tab and you should see a smart contract displayed called `Khazum`.

 > 👩‍💻 We don't use `yarn deploy` without `--reset` to prevent errors on deploying a fresh new version of faucet, token and DAO contracts.